lamberta/devkit-doc/api/animate.md

 Resumes the animation if paused.

 ### animator.hasFrames ()
-1. Return: `{boolean}` ---Duration of the wait in milliseconds.
+1. Return: `{boolean}`

-Returns whether there are any frames left to animate.
+Returns whether there are any frames left in the animation queue.

 ### animator.wait (duration)
-1. `duration {number}`
+1. `duration {number}` ---Duration of the wait in milliseconds.
 2. Return: `{this}`

-Queues a delay (in milliseconds).
-These can also be used in lieu of `setTimeout` functions when used in conjunction with `animator.then(callback)`, which affords greater control than `setTimeout`.
+Adds a delay (in milliseconds) to the animation queue.
+This function can be invoked instead of `setTimeout`, and when used in conjunction with `animator.then(callback)` affords greater timing control than `setTimeout`.

 ~~~
 animate(view).wait(500).then(function () {